roboflow/inference/docs/enterprise/active-learning/active_learning.md

 Elements of that process can be partially or fully automated - providing an elegant way of improving dataset over time, which is important to ensure good quality of model predictions over time (as the data distribution may change and a model trained on old data may not be performant facing the new one).
-At Roboflow, we've brought automated data collection mechanism - which is the foundation building block for Active Learning on the platform.
+At Roboflow, we've brought automated data collection mechanism - which is the foundational building block for Active Learning  -- to the platform.

 ## Where to start?